Marcus Armstrong: 2021

-In Baku, he qualified sixth and would start fifth in sprint race 1.
+In Baku, Armstrong qualified sixth and would start fifth in sprint race 1.
 He made up a position at the start on Ralph Boschung but was back in fifth after being overtaken by Dan Ticktum.
 He lost two positions on the penultimate lap to end seventh, and was nearly passed by Vips on the line.
 In the second sprint, Armstrong battled Bent Viscaal on lap eight following a safety car restart, but misjudged his braking point due to cold tyres and slammed into the wall, ending his race.
 His feature race barely lasted half a lap, as he was sent into the wall due to being hit by Théo Pourchaire, which was ultimately caused by Ticktum.
 By that point, Armstrong had only twelve points to his name, and trailed teammate Nissany in the standings.
 In Silverstone, he again qualified fourteenth and made a storming start in the first sprint race, moving up to ninth and remaining there for the entire race.
 Starting second in the second sprint race, Armstrong could not find a way past eventual race winner Richard Verschoor throughout the 21-lap race but managed to claim his first F2 podium in slightly more than a year.
 He had an uneventful feature race, he finished 12th.

-In Monza, he qualified 17th and had poor performances in the sprint races, he ended eleventh and fifteenth in sprint 1 and sprint 2 respectively.
+In Monza, Armstrong qualified 17th and had poor performances in the sprint races, he ended eleventh and fifteenth in sprint 1 and sprint 2 respectively.
 In the feature race, he started on the hard tyres and it would pay off as he managed to overtake some rivals following a safety car restart to finish tenth, though he was later promoted to ninth due to Verschoor's disqualification.
 In Russia where the second sprint was cancelled, Armstrong qualified eleventh, and finished both races in the same position.